 The digital world is awash with nice photos.
 Some of them are mine.
 None of mine are of famously beautiful beautiful places though, the ones that draw crowds….those have already been done by talent far greater than mine.
-I’m pursuing beauty in unfamous, ordinary, and overlooked places which, to repeat another talent quoted elsewhere on this site, represent “the mystery of what is underfoot and overhead and all around.”
-My goal is making visual art rather than documentary photographs.
+With photography I’m pursuing the expression of my feelings in wild but ordinary places, discovering the extraordinary there.
+I think that means creativity to explore the visually artistic possibilities in photography without the constraints that are important in documentary photography.
 Sharing the images with you is an important part of that creative experience and I thank you for visiting.

 I believe the places I hold as important and sacred, natural places, are threatened by many forces and trends and I hope my photographs may serve as a gentle reminder of what we have to lose: My Inspiration.